EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/improving_environmental_sustainability.md

 ### Solutions

-* Training
+#### Training

 * Green software foundation provides a [free course](https://learn.greensoftware.foundation/introduction) that introduces the basic concepts including embodied carbon, carbon intensity, demand shifting (and shaping) and measurement approaches.
-The course takes about 2 hours to complete.
 * green-coding.io provide (paid for) [workshops & training](https://www.green-coding.io/services/workshops-and-trainings) that focus on energy-efficient coding, environmentally responsible software design, and practical tools

-* Certification
+#### Certification

 * [GreenDiSC](https://www.software.ac.uk/GreenDiSC) is a certification scheme for research groups (and central sustainability teams) that focuses on hardware and software.

-    * [Green IT Professional (GITP)](https://ifgict.org/green-it-professional-gitp/) is a personal certification program that covers green ICT standards, carbon footprint calculation, and life cycle assessments.
-* Evaluation Frameworks
+#### Evaluation Frameworks
 * [Software Carbon Intensity (SCI) Specification](https://greensoftware.foundation/standards/sci) is an assessment framework for assessing and reducing software carbon intensity.

-* Tools to monitor emissions
+#### Tools to monitor emissions

 * {% tool "codecarbon" %} estimates the CO2 emissions from computing resources used by software.
 * {% tool "greenalgorithms" %} is an online tool to estimate the carbon footprint of computational tasks using a web calculator.
 Currently being extended for use on HPC platforms.
 * {% tool "carbontracker" %} is a tool that monitors and predicts energy and carbon footprint for training machine learning models.
 * {% tool "greenspectorstudio" %} measures energy usage and resource efficiency in web and mobile applications.
 * {% tool "ecograder" %} evaluates website sustainability based on design and operational efficiency.